Screen Media Accessories

-This rubber strip is used to secure Bivitec and Spaleck mats by knocking the strip between the profiles of two mats, thereby wedging the mats in place.
+Wedging rubber is used to secure screen mats on systems such as Bivitec and Spaleck.
+It works by knocking the strip between the profiles of two mats, thereby wedging the mats in place.
+Wedging rubber helps reduce wear on the mats and deck structure.
+It is made from durable, abrasion resistant rubber, performing reliably under heavy loads or in wet and abrasive situations.

 Polyurethane side bars come in various sizes, the most common size of side bar supplied by SCS is a 50mm wide and 60mm high bar, the length is varied to suit the screen length but normally a maximum of 1250mm long.
 There are twenty different width and height combinations of side bar that SCS supplies as standard and other can be made on request.